con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 Passing beyond affliction's every stain,
 Knowing the timelessness of all three times,
 Most eminent[^86-1] amongst all sentient beings,
-The crown amongst those crowned with fine qualities, (86)
+The crown amongst those crowned with fine virtues, (86)

 [^86-1]: Literally 'great elephant', or 'great *nāga*', 'amongst sentient beings'.
 The word *nāga* at the end of the compound frequently denotes pre-eminence in general.

-Completely free from all forms of substrates,[^87-1]
+Completely free from substrates of all sorts,[^87-1]
 Well situated on the path of space,
 Holding a splendid wish-fulfilling jewel,
-Omnipresent, best of all precious gems, (87)
+The omnipresent, best of all that's precious, (87)

 [^87-1]: For the Nāmasaṅgīti, we translate *upadhi* as 'substrate', but the word as a technical Buddhist term has a number of possible meanings, depending on context.
 For example, it can also mean 'remainder', 'body', or 'afflictions'.
 Tibetan translations of the Nāmasaṅgīti and other texts render this term in various ways.

 Great wish-fulfilling tree, most plentiful,
-Supreme amongst the great vases of fortune,
+The greatest of all great auspicious vases,
-A doer, who fulfills the aims of beings,
+Doer, fulfilling aims of sentient beings,
 An ally, most beloved to all creatures, (88)

 Knower of good and bad, knower of times,
-The omnipresent knower of *samaya*s,
+The omnipresent knower of the pledges,
 Upholding *samaya*s, occasion knower,
 Knower of varied aptitudes in beings,
 Most skilled with liberation in three forms,[^89-1] (89)

-[^89-1]: According to both Vimalamitra and Vilāsavajra, the three forms of liberations are that of śrāvakas, pratyekabuddhas, and buddhas.
+[^89-1]: According to both Vimalamitra and Vilāsavajra, the three forms of liberations are that of *śrāvaka*s, *pratyekabuddha*s, and buddhas.

 Virtued, knower of virtues, Dharma knower,
-Auspicious one, the source of auspiciousness,
+Auspicious, source of all auspiciousness,
-Auspicious amongst all that is auspicious,
+Most auspicious of all that's auspicious,
-He is splendour, glory, good, and fortune; (90)
+Great splendour, glory, good, and fine fortune; (90)

-Great reassurance, and great celebration,
+Great reassurance, foremost celebration,
-Great joy, and one for whom there is great pleasure,
-Reverence, abundance, venerable action,
+Great joyouness, the highest form of pleasure,
+Abundance, reverence, action venerable,
-Great joy, a glorious master of splendour, (91)
+Great happines, the noble lord of splendour, (91)

-Wished for, the greatest granter of what's wished,
+Wisdhed for, the greatest granter of what's wished,
-Refuge bestowing, the greatest source of refuge,
+Refuge bestowing, highest source of refuge,
-The greatest enemy of great dangers,
+The foremost enemy of potent danger,
-Dispeller of all danger in all forms, (92)
+Alleviating danger in all forms, (92)

-One with a tuft of hair, with a plume of hair,
+With tufts of hair, with plumes of luscious hair,
 With matted hair, with matted locks, chord-tied,[^93-1]
 Wearing a crown, five faced, with five hair tufts,
-Crowned with a flower garland of five strands, (93)
+And crowned with flower garlands of five strands, (93)

 [^93-1]: 'Chord-wearing' (Skt. *mauñjin*) indicates that Mañjuśrī wears the sacred chord of a brahmin.
-In some witnesses of the text, this name is swapped with the name *mauṇḍin* from the following verse, and this can be interpreted to mean that Mañjuśrī has a shaved head (as a renunciate) or that he carries a skull cup (as a practitioner of extreme asceticism).
-The Kangyur translation of the Nāmasaṅgīti indicates that *mauṇḍin* was read both in this verse and the ntext.
+In some witnesses of the text, this name is exchanged with the name *mauṇḍin* from the following verse, and this can be interpreted to mean that Mañjuśrī has a shaved head (as a renunciate) or that he carries a skull cup (as a practitioner of extreme asceticism).
+The Kangyur translation of the Nāmasaṅgīti indicates that *mauṇḍin* was read both in this verse and in the following.
 Regardless, commentators tend to agree that this portion of the text shows how Mañjuśrī can appear with the garb and appearance of various Buddhist and non-Buddhist religious practitioners.

 Upholding great observances, head shaven,
-Best of observances, the chaste disciple,
+Foremost in all observances, chaste student,
-In whom austerity has culminated,
+With great austerities fully perfected,[^94-1]
-With great austerity, bather, Gautama; (94)
+He is the greatest bather, Gautama; (94)

+[^94-1]: More precisely, here two names should be understood: 'he whose austerities are great' and 'he in whom austerities have culminated'.

-Brahmin, Brahmā, a knower of *brahman*,[^95-1]
+A brahmin, Brahmā, knower of *brahman*,[^95-1]
-He who has reached the *brahman* *nirvāṇa*,
+Fully arrived at *brahman* *nirvāṇa*,
-Freedom, awakening and its branches,[^95-2]
+Awakening, its branches,[^95-2] liberation,
-Release, calmness, and full tranquillity;[^95-3] (95)
+Release, complete tranquillity, quiescence,[^95-3] (95)

 [^95-1]: A 'brahmin' is a member of the bhramin caste, 'Brahmā' refers to the deity known by that name, and '*brahman*' can be understood as ultimate reality.
 Commentators vary in their accounts of how these conventionally 'Hindu' terms relate to Mañjuśrī.
 [^95-2]: Vilāsavajra comments that 'the branches of awakening' (Skt. *vimokṣaṅga*) are the seven branches of awakening and the eight-branched path of noble beings.
 Vimalamitra, perhaps led by the Tibetan rendering the term 'branch' as *lus* ('body'), interprets as meaning 'the body of awakening'—i.e., the body that is achieved on achieving full liberation.
-[^95-3]: The word *śiva* may also be understood with the meaning 'good' or ;'beneficial', or, although it is not mentioned by commentators, the god who bears the name Śiva.
+[^95-3]: The word *śiva* ('quiescence') may also be understood with the meaning 'good' or 'beneficial'; or, although it is not mentioned by commentators, the god who bears the name Śiva.

-He is *nirvāṇa*, quiescence, and peace,
+He is *nirvāṇa*, calmness, peacefulness,
-Approaching fine entry into nirvāṇa,
+Approaching well his entry to *nirvāṇa*,
 The culmination, ending pleasure and pain,
-Passionlessness, destruction of substrates, (96)
+The state devoid of passion, free from substrates, (96)

-Beyond defeat, matchless, unmanifest,
+Beyond defeat, unmanifest, unmatched,
 Not making manifest, and not appearing,
-Timeless, omnipresent, fully pervasive,
-Subtle, seedless, free from defilement, (07)
+Pervasive, timeless, fully omnipresent,
+Minute, beyond defilement, seed-free, (97)

-Without stains, void of passion, passionless,[^98-1]
+Unstained, devoid of passion, passionless,[^98-1]
-Defeating faults, he is affliction free;
+Controlling humours, free from every illness,
 Fully awake, by nature most awakened,
 Omniscient, all knowing, and most supreme, (98)

-[^98-1]: The names translated here as 'void of passion' and 'passionless' point toward the *guṇa* of *rajas*, from the triad of *sattva* (light/goodness), *rajas* (passion/energy), and *tamas* (darkness/inertia).
+[^98-1]: The names translated here as 'devoid of passion' and 'passionless' point toward the *guṇa* of *rajas*, from the triad of *sattva* (light/goodness), *rajas* (passion/energy), and *tamas* (darkness/inertia).
 This connection also suits the two names given in 98b, which connote freedom from disease related to the three humours (which are in turn based on the three *guṇa*s).
-The Tibetan translation of the word *rajas* (*rdul*), while also referring to the *guṇa* in a technical context, can equally imply either a minute particle or a fault (*nyes rkyon*).
+The Tibetan translation of the word *rajas* (i.e., *rdul*), while also referring to the *guṇa* in a technical context, can equally imply either a minute particle or a fault (*nyes rkyon*).

 Beyond reality as consciousness,